Tesmi-Develop/ui-scaler/README.md

 # 📐 UI Scaler
-This library will allow you to scalable ui
+This library will allow you to scale ui

 # ☄️ Installation